Cnawel/Cnawel/README.md

 - 🤖 Passionate about **Automation** and **DevOps**
 - 📊 Adept in **Data Handling & Analytics**, turning data into actionable insights
 - 🌐 Open Source Contributor and Community Advocate
-- 📚 Lifelong Learner and Curiosity Driven #philosophy
+- 📚 Lifelong Learner and Curiosity Driven Philosophy

 ---